- Gain an understanding of health and social care practice environment of England

 - BSc (Hons) in Public Health

-- Flexible study options - Weekdays or Evenings
+- Flexible study options - Weekdays, evenings, weekends

 - Industry experienced lecturers with excellent education and professional qualification